kubernetes/enhancements/keps/sig-node/6007-numa-utilization-aware-topology-manager-policy-options/README.md

   - Mitigations: See
     [Preserving Current Placement Behavior](#preserving-current-placement-behavior).
   - Diagnostics: Compare `topologyManagerScope` in the kubelet configuration against the pod's observed CPU and memory affinity.
+The `kubelet_topology_manager_numa_score_selection_total` metric (alpha) confirms whether scoring is influencing placement decisions.
+In beta, the `kubelet_topology_manager_numa_container_count` metric will help identify when containers are spreading across NUMA nodes.
   - Testing: E2e tests cover both scopes.

 ###### What steps should be taken if SLOs are not being met to determine the problem?